 Onion & garlic, chopped

-1) Put the noodles in a strainer and pour hot water (or in a bowl, pour hot water and remove the water).
-You just want to soften your noodles.
-Set aside.
+1) Put the noodles in a strainer and pour hot water (or in a bowl, pour hot water and when the noodles started to soften, remove the water).
+You don’t want your noodles to be really soft.
+Drain water and set aside the noodles.

-2) In a wok, sauté garlic and onion in oil.
+2) In a wok over medium-high heat, sauté garlic and onion in oil.

-3) Add shrimp and cover for two minutes.
+3) Add shrimp and cook for two minutes.

-4) Add veggies.
-Add oyster sauce, sweet soy sauce and salt.
-Cover.
+4) Add veggies, oyster sauce, sweet soy sauce and salt.
+Put a lid on.

-5) When veggies are ready, add the noodles and mix until you reached the desired texture, about a minute.
+5) When veggies are cooked and the taste is fine with you, add the noodles and mix until you reached the desired texture, about a minute.

 6) Remove the excess/unwanted liquid.